Lazy

 veclrand(n)

-Return a random vector of n uniform float coefficients in [0, 1[.
+Return a random vector of uniform sampled float coefficients.

 Notes